1iebesbrief/GameRecommend/README.md

 Creative Value: Reducing the friction between a "raw idea" and a "structured proposal" by automating asset prototyping and documentation.

 🚀 Key Features
-1. 🧠 Intelligent Feasibility Analysis (Logic Layer)Uses Google Gemini 2.5 to analyze abstract user constraints (Story Idea, Team Size, Budget, Duration).
+1. 🧠 Intelligent Feasibility Analysis (Logic Layer) Uses Google Gemini 2.5 to analyze abstract user constraints (Story Idea, Team Size, Budget, Duration).
    It acts as an executive producer, determining if a project is commercially viable or better suited as a "Vertical Slice" (Demo).
-2. 🎨 & 🎵 Multi-Modal Asset GenerationIntegrates Hugging Face Inference APIs to prototype assets instantly:
+2. 🎨 & 🎵 Multi-Modal Asset Generation Integrates Hugging Face Inference APIs to prototype assets instantly:
    Visuals: Generates cover art and concept visualizations using Stable Diffusion XL 1.0.Audio: Composes looping background music and soundtracks using Facebook MusicGen Small.
 3. 📄 Automated GDD Generation (HTML/PDF)Solving the tedious task of documentation.
-   The system uses Qwen 2.5 Coder to generate stylized HTML5 code based on the game's theme (e.g., Cyberpunk styling for a Sci-Fi game), which is then converted into a professional PDF Game Design Document (GDD).
+   The system uses Google Gemini 2.5 Flash to generate stylized HTML5 code based on the game's theme (e.g., Cyberpunk styling for a Sci-Fi game), which is then converted into a professional PDF Game Design Document (GDD).
 4. 📚 Genre EncyclopediaA knowledge retrieval module that helps users explore game mechanics and genre definitions, powered by LLM knowledge bases.